Core economics modules

 Economic Integration I

-This module introduces students to the economics of integration.
+This module introduces you to the economics of integration.
 The module analyses the consequences for countries seeking closer economic integration through successively more ambitious forms.
 This begins with a limited trade arrangement, followed by a common market, which also allows free movement of capital and migrant workers, and a Single Market.

 The final part of the module examines monetary integration, beginning with exchange rate stabilisation and then considering Monetary Union.
 The module aims to combine principles of economic analysis with an assessment of the impact of such measures on the member economies.